bahtiyartan/troia/docs/44DateOperations.rst

 		INTEGERVAR1 = INTEGERVAR1 + 1;
 	ENDWHILE;

 Another option is using CURRENTTIMEMILLIS() system function that returns current time as long value.
 Although it is mostly used to measure the time between two operations, it can be also used for getting current date.
-The example below combines two differant usages of CURRENTTIMEMILLIS() function.
+The example below combines two different usages of CURRENTTIMEMILLIS() function.

 ::